5 IoT outsourcing development trends 2023

 IoT developers are now considering long-term deployment and management of devices and systems, while regulators are putting more serious thought into how, if the proclaimed foolproof cybersecurity measures fall short, IoT product developers will handle the situation.

-We already saw the crisis the world dealt with in 2016 with malware that affected IoT products.
-It has been difficult for companies to recover the cost that they incur in implementing high-security tools and measures in consumer IoT devices.
+It has been difficult for companies to recover the costs that they incur in implementing high-security tools and measures in consumer IoT devices.
 Meaning, they have poor incentives to ensure security and may compromise security to cut costs.
 This means that it has become necessary to introduce regulations to make it mandatory.
-We will soon see many governments recognizing these threats and making security implantation mandatory.
+We will soon see many governments recognizing these threats and making security implementation mandatory.

 Recognize the value in edge computing